 I always had a good handwriting and got many compliments from my teachers growing up – it looked like I was drawing my words instead of writing them.
 When I was younger, I was into realism and still life.
 I would doodle in my sketchbook for fun with colours and shapes, but when it came time to get serious about drawing something, I wanted to be seen to show off my talent.
 I thought that meant drawing serious things as they were.

 Being my true self as an artist was worth the points being counted off

-It wasn’t until college that I realised I needed to show what I had been hiding in my sketchbooks.
+It wasn’t until college that I realized I needed to show what I had been hiding in my sketchbooks.
 In painting class, I would paint landscapes with colours that were not in the sky and I often got points counted off for it, but deep down it just felt right – so I didn’t stop and I let it carry over to my design work as well.
 I started taking notes with sketches and illustrated with colour and hand-drawn type.
-I realised that being my true self as an artist was worth the points being counted off.
+I realized that being my true self as an artist was worth the points being counted off.
 It helped mould me into the creative I am today.

 You also often share powerful messages.
 What do you want to convey with your work?